3nock/SpiderSuite/README.md

 Check out the [open issues](https://github.com/3nock/SpiderSuite/issues).

+_**Can you translate?**_

+Visit [SpiderSuite crowdin project](https://crowdin.com/project/spidersuite) or use [invite link](https://crowdin.com/project/spidersuite/invite?h=a41e3f3bc42393b1f62ecd1505a82d3a1681839) to make translations to your native language.

 _**Not a developer?**_

-You can help by reporting [bugs](https://github.com/3nock/SpiderSuite/issues), requesting new [features](https://github.com/3nock/SpiderSuite/issues), improving the [documentation](https://github.com/3nock/SpiderSuite/wiki), [sponsoring](SPONSOR.md) the project & writing articles and blog-posts.
+You can help by reporting [bugs](https://github.com/3nock/SpiderSuite/issues), requesting new [features](https://github.com/3nock/SpiderSuite/issues), improving the [documentation](https://github.com/3nock/SpiderSuite/wiki), [sponsoring](SPONSOR.md) the project & writing articles.

 For More information see [contribution guide](CONTRIBUTING.md).